March 3, 2026

 Plus: $279 /month for 1,500 credits per month.

 Jasper.ai is an AI-powered content creation platform.
-While they offer an extension that can be used in Gmail to create emails using their AI.
-It is primarily built for longer-form content creation like blog posts, making it an expensive tool if only used for emails.
+While they offer an extension that can be used in Gmail to create emails using their AI, it is primarily built for longer-form content creation like blog posts, making it an expensive tool if only used for emails.

 You is an AI search engine, and while its primary focus is to provide you with the best result for your research, they do offer a basic email writer.
 It’s not the most elaborate tool but offers an easy and free option for people who rarely need help from an AI tool.
 You’ll also need to switch back and forth between their web app and your email client.